Greg Mankiw: In popular culture

 Mankiw is referenced in the 2011 film Elles, which shows an episode in the life of Anne (Juliette Binoche), a journalist writing an article about female student prostitution.
 When asked about her classes, one of the students, the Polish immigrant Alicja (Joanna Kulig), replies that she has been studying the neoliberal economist Greg Mankiw.

 In addition, Mankiw is briefly mentioned in the novels Nineteen Minutes by Jodi Picoult and The Female Persuasion by Meg Wolitzer.

-On February 18, 2019, Mankiw was mentioned in a clue on the television show Jeopardy!: "N. Gregory Mankiw has penned texts on these 'large' and 'small' fields, relating to how governments spend & how you do."
+On February 18, 2019, Mankiw was mentioned in a clue on the television show Jeopardy! in the Double Jeopardy category Textbooks: "N. Gregory Mankiw has penned texts on these 'large' and 'small' fields, relating to how governments spend & how you do."

 Personal life

 Mankiw lives in Massachusetts with his wife Deborah, to whom he has been married since 1984.
 They have three children, Catherine, Nicholas and Peter, and a dog, Tobin.